Timothy Insoll: Research

 Also, in the 1990s Insoll completed a series of smaller research projects to assess Islamic archaeological remains in varied parts of sub-Saharan Africa which contributed to a major monograph, The Archaeology of Islam in Sub-Saharan Africa (2003).
-In 1994 whilst supporting Rachel MacLean in her PhD research in Rakai district, Uganda, he completed a survey of mosque architecture in Buganda, and of sites associated with the expedition of John Hanning Speke between 1861–63.
+In 1994 whilst supporting Rachel MacLean in her PhD research in Rakai district, Uganda, he completed a survey of mosque architecture in Buganda, and of sites associated with the expedition of John Hanning Speke between 1861 and 1863.
 In 1996, he undertook a survey of Dahlak Kebir in the Dahlak Islands, Eritrea, recording extensive quantities of surface scatters of trade ceramics, beads and glass, and a range of sites from Aksumite to Ottoman in date.
 In 1998, Insoll commenced the first modern excavations in Timbuktu, also in Mali.
-Excavations revealed material dating from the early eighteenth century onwards in a sequence of deposits of up to 5 m depth, and suggested earlier deposits were very deeply buried.
+Excavations revealed material dating from the early 18th century onwards in a sequence of deposits of up to 5 m depth, and suggested earlier deposits were very deeply buried.
 Important information on later historical occupation was recovered including the use of a marine shell, Marginella, currency and on connections with the Fulani Caliphate of Masina in the 19th century.

+Early Islamic Bahrain

-In 2001 Insoll began his longest running research mission, the Early Islamic Bahrain project, sponsored by HRH Shaikh Salman bin Hamad Al-Khalifa, Crown Prince and Prime Minister of the Kingdom of Bahrain.
+In 2001 Insoll began his longest running research mission, the Early Islamic Bahrain project, sponsored by Shaikh Salman bin Hamad Al-Khalifa, Crown Prince and Prime Minister of the Kingdom of Bahrain.
 This has involved excavations and surveys nearly every year since, with co-directors Dr Salman Almahari and Dr Rachel MacLean, and latterly, Prof. Robert Carter.
 The aims of the project were to reconstruct settlement patterns in Bahrain from the Late Antique period onwards, and evaluate archaeological evidence for trade, conversion to Islam, and the composition of the population over time.
-These aims are being achieved through identification of a sequence of major settlements occupied at different periods between the 6th and 19th centuries, and though exploring extensive archaeological evidence for trade contacts with Iraq, elsewhere in the Arabian peninsula, Iran, India, the Red Sea and Indian Ocean, and material manifestations of a complex and diverse community including African, Indian, and Christian elements that have been recorded.
-The latter attested by a large building, possibly the Bishop’s palace of the diocese of Mashmahig, recently identified and excavated in Samahij.
-The research has employed scientific techniques innovative in Arabian Gulf archaeology, as with micro-malacological analyses which indicated the impact of disease through identification of the vectors for Oriental lung fluke and schistosomiasis/bilharzia.
 The research has resulted in a permanent site museum in Bilad al-Qadim, an international conference Islamic Archaeology in Global Perspective in Bahrain National Museum (2017), and publications, including a study of all the Islamic inscriptions on Bahrain from before 1900, and an Archaeological Guide to Bahrain to encourage tourism.
 The project has had an impact in Bahrain where it has generated substantial interest in social media and via public archaeology days.